uncellon/utoolbox-core/README.md

     eh.writeMessage("Hello, event-driven World!");

-    while (!called) { } //Just "spinlock" to sync output.
+    while (!called) { } // Just "spinlock" to sync output.
 Your main() function can execute faster than the message is displayed on the screen.

     return 0;
 }